 - dealing appropriately with any allegations/concerns about the behaviour of staff or volunteers in accordance with the process set out in statutory guidance

 This child protection policy forms part of a suite of policies and other documents which relate to the wider safeguarding responsibilities of the school.
-In particular it should be read in conjunction with the
+It should be read in conjunction with the

 - staff behaviour policy (code of conduct)